mzyl/bookbytes2.0/README.md

 ### Goals
 - [x] Get new font working on web
     - Files that did not use UTF-8 charmap are now converted before being read by Bufio
+- [ ] Make minified versions of html library to fit on digitalocean droplet

 ### Goals for Release